cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

  tcp/22    | For remote access to the manager from the Cloudify CLI. tcp/5671  | RabbitMQ.
 This port must be accessible from agent VMs. tcp/53333 | Internal REST communications.
-This port must be accessible from agent VMs. tcp/5432  | PostgreSQL. tcp/8008  | Patroni control port. tcp/22000 | Filesystem replication port.
+This port must be accessible from agent VMs. tcp/5432  | PostgreSQL connection port. tcp/8008  | Patroni control port. tcp/22000 | Filesystem replication port.

-* Please notice the 'networks' section in the config.yaml file.
+* **Please notice the 'networks' section** in the config.yaml file.
 In case you use a load-balancer, you would need to specify its private IP in order for the different agents to connect to it.
-Please see further explanation in the "Accessing the Load-Balancer Using Cloudify Agents" section of this guide under "Management Service Load Balancer".
+Please see further explanation in the "Accessing the Load Balancer Using Cloudify Agents" section of this guide under "Management Service Load Balancer".

 Configure the following settings in `/etc/cloudify/config.yaml` for each Manager service cluster node: